 Perspective, Path and Purpose...

 We are all traveling a spiritual journey.
 We are constantly making "steering wheel" decisions.
 Our final destination is indicated by our interaction with others which is a reflection of our relationship with God.

-God is reflected in everything.
+I see God reflected in everything.
 Also in the above BRP photo, the reflection of the sun on the camera lens is another pareidolia that I choose to see...
 God explains to us in His Word and when we study the intricacies of life and the universe that He is beyond our understanding.
 God seeks us when we seek Him.
-He rewards us infinite times over what we deserve.
+And when we seek Him, He rewards us infinite times over what we typically deserve...
 I see the sun reflecting on the lens (apparently pointing at the pareidolia tree forming a cross) as God beaming with pride in His Son Jesus Christ (God in human form) who died on the cross as spiritual payment for OUR sins. see John 3:35-36

 Road to Death